Tosmel2/Flexisaf_Deliverables/Week_3_and_4/README.md

 Creating classes, object instantiation, method and variable access, nested and inner class devlaration and instantiation, access control, enums

 ## Deliverables
+- Become familiar with creating variable/field and if else statement with Java

-Create a program that displays days of the week using an enum to capture the days.
+- Create a program that displays days of the week using an enum to capture the days.
 Use a super and a sub class in your program.

 ### Resources